Monthly newsletter: Read the latest issue

-The KCUMB Department of Surgery, including full-time surgery faculty and adjunct osteopathic and allopathic surgical faculty, provides a broad spectrum of didactic classroom lectures and clinical opportunities for College of Osteopathic Medicine students.
+The KCU Department of Surgery, including full-time surgery faculty and adjunct osteopathic and allopathic surgical faculty, provides a broad spectrum of didactic classroom lectures and clinical opportunities for College of Osteopathic Medicine students.

 The department facilitates early clinical opportunities for first- and second-year students, allowing them to become accustomed to working in an operating room environment.
 Through students’ monthlong clinical rotations during their third and fourth years, faculty members emphasize the importance of continuity of patient care, including pre-operative patient assessment, participation in the operating room, post-operative rounds and management, and follow-up clinical care.
 Clinical rotations are readily available in both orthopedic surgery and general surgery at sites throughout the Kansas City metropolitan area and across the country.

-For those with a substantial interest in pursuing a surgical career, the Student Osteopathic Surgical Association at KCUMB provides additional post-graduate and networking opportunities.
+For those with a substantial interest in pursuing a surgical career, the Student Osteopathic Surgical Association at KCU provides additional post-graduate and networking opportunities.